CACFP Training

 The CDSS CACFP Branch will not approve renewal applications for the 2024–25 Program Year for CACFP Operators who do not complete the 2023–24 CACFP Annual Mandatory Training.

-To verify that a certificate has been issued for a Bright Track course, log-in to CDSS Bright Track, access the My Account menu, and select the course to see if a certificate is available for download.
-For assistance, view instructions on Generating and Accessing a Certificate of Completion available in the Quick Start Guide on the CDSS Bright Track web page (scroll to the bottom of the page).
+To verify that a certificate has been issued for a BT course, log-in to CDSS BT, access the My Account menu, and select the course to see if a certificate is available for download.
+For assistance, view instructions on Generating and Accessing a Certificate of Completion available in the CDSS BT Quick Start Guide

 Who must complete the annual mandatory training?